Best Credit Cards For Public Transit In Canada

 • 1% cash back on all other purchases

-4% cash back is pretty sweet.
-But it’s also capped at $300 in spending per month.
-But for most people, that’s probably not the end of the world.
-Unless you’re buying more than 2 monthly passes in most cities, you won’t exceed this cap.
-One example is Toronto, where the TTC charges $156 per month.
-But even if you get 2, you’re only slightly exceeding the limit.
+Unless you're buying more than two monthly passes in most cities, you won't exceed this cap.
+One exception would be Toronto, where the TTC charges $156 per month.
+But even then, you would only slightly exceed the limit.

 4.4 Genius Rating